 - Your child must be 16 or younger at the end of the year.

-- A qualifying child can be your child, stepchild, foster child, sibling, stepsibling, half sibling, or a descendant of one of them, such as your grandchild, niece or nephew.
+- A qualifying child can be your child, stepchild, adopted child, foster child, sibling, stepsibling, half sibling, or a descendant of one of them, such as your grandchild, niece or nephew.

 - The child must live with you for more than half the tax year.
 Exceptions apply, however, if he lives at boarding school or somewhere else for medical care.